Ivan Barbashev Game Preview: Golden Knights vs. Blackhawks

 Barbashev Stats vs. the Blackhawks

-- The Blackhawks have conceded 13 goals in total (2.6 per game), which ranks 19th in the NHL in goals allowed.
+- The Blackhawks have given up 21 goals in total (three per game), which ranks 15th in the NHL in goals allowed.

 |2023-2024 Season